 The TG Technical Editor is responsible for:

 Organizing, maintaining the draft standards for the TG in the format used by the IEEE standards department.

-Prepare technical drafts following the editor’s guidelines in subclause 9.4
+Preparing technical drafts following the editor’s guidelines in section 11 of this document.

 Preparing an update of the draft standard as soon after a session as possible, as directed by the TG.